amin3d/mega-menu/readme.txt

 * [/wp-admin/includes/nav-menu.php:`wp_nav_menu_item_link_meta_box()`](http://core.trac.wordpress.org/browser/tags/3.3.1/wp-admin/includes/nav-menu.php#L573)
 * [Big Voodoo Interactive](http://www.bigvoodoo.com) for letting me write and open-source this plugin :)

-## Installation
+== Installation ==

 1. Install the plugin in WordPress & activate it.
-1. [register](http://codex.wordpress.org/Function_Reference/register_nav_menu) a menu location in your theme.
+1. Setup the page hierarchy the way you want it to display
-1. Setup the menu hierarchy under Appearance -> Menu.
+1. Setup the menu structure under Options -> Mega Menu
-1. Assign the menu from step 3 to the menu location in step 2.
-1. Use one of the shortcodes to display a menu.
+1. Use one of the shortcodes to display a menu

-### Shortcodes
+= Shortcodes =

 **[mega_menu]**